grayresearch/s4ga/README.md

 	; i:   LUT{lut4}(in3,in2,in1,in0)
 	; i,q: LUT{lut3,lut3}(=1,in2,in1,in0)

-When k>=4 this enables relatively fast and efficient ripple-carry adders:
+When k>=4 this enables relatively efficient ripple-carry adders:

 	; Example 1:
 	; n=8 x=8 y=8 m=8 k=4 g=1